justinbrianhwang/Mathematics/Engineering mathematics/Chap06 Laplace Transform.md

 $$ y'' + ay' + by = r $$

-When we see this equation, we know it takes the form of $ e^{\lambda x} $.
+When we see this equation, we know it takes the form of $e^{\lambda x}$.
 By substituting this form, we solved the characteristic equation.
 Is this the same way we've been solving problems?
 Not exactly.
 We used a specific method to neatly find the answer, but this method involved prediction.

 The Laplace transform, however, solves without prediction.
 So, what method is this?
 Let's look into it.

 But before we delve into it, let's establish a few basic premises:

 1. We live in a world where 'time' is fundamental.
 Most physical equations are fundamentally based on time.
-Therefore, we will use the variable $ t $ to represent time, instead of the mathematical variable $ x $.
+Therefore, we will use the variable $t$ to represent time, instead of the mathematical variable $x$.
 2. The basic idea of the Laplace transform is to change dimensions.
-   Laplace Transform: $ t \rightarrow s $
-   Inverse Laplace Transform: $ s \rightarrow t $
-   It is an interaction between the time dimension $ t $ of our world and the dimension $ s $ which has no particular meaning.
+Laplace Transform: $t \rightarrow s$ Inverse Laplace Transform: $s \rightarrow t$ It is an interaction between the time dimension $t$ of our world and the dimension $s$ which has no particular meaning.
 3. The formula for the Laplace transform is as follows:

    $$
    \mathcal{L} \{ f(t) \} = \int_{0}^{\infty} e^{-st} f(t) \, dt
    $$

 4. You must memorize the transform forms of famous functions.
 The forms are as follows: